MaxBlaushild/angular2/README.md

 By the end of this, developers should be able to:

 -   Explain what Angular 2 is and how it differs from Ember
--   Download and install `ng-cli` and scaffold a new ng2 app
+-   Download and install `@angular/cli` and scaffold a new ng2 app
 -   Describe what a component is and why they are useful
 -   Provide a broad explanation of what makes an Angular 2 component tick